tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/db2.md

 <Content />

 IBM Db2, a relational database, offers high performance, scalability, and reliability for structured data storage and management.
-Tapdata Cloud supports Db2 as both a source and target database, aiding in rapid data linkage construction.
-This guide introduces connecting a Db2 data source on Tapdata Cloud.
+TapData Cloud supports Db2 as both a source and target database, aiding in rapid data linkage construction.
+This guide introduces connecting a Db2 data source on TapData Cloud.

 ## Supported Versions